playbanq/WebWalletAPI/README.md

 ## WebWallet Modules
-The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts.
+The WebWallet specification is divided into modules that resemble the different pockets of a physical wallet intended for holding paper money, identification documents, cards and receipts, among others.

-1. **Electronic money**
++ **Electronic money**

-2. **Identity credentials**
++ **Identity credentials**

-3. **Receipts**
++ **Receipts**

 ## WebWallet Transactions